html5rocks/www.html5rocks.com/content/tutorials/security/content-security-policy/en/index.markdown

 To use a nonce, give your script tag a nonce attribute.
 Its value must match one in the list of trusted sources.
 For example:

     <script nonce=EDNnf03nceIOfn39fn3e9h3sdfa>
-      //Some inline code I cant remove yet, but need to asap.
+      // Some inline code I can't remove yet, but need to asap.
     </script>

 Now, add the nonce to your script-src directive appended to the nonce- keyword.